net-daemon/netdaemon/documentation/docs/Getting started/2_basics.md

 NetDaemon is built on .NET and c# async model.
 It is important that you read up on async programming model.
 But here is some basics!

 ### Use the await keyword
-Whenever you see a function return a `Task` and mostly these functions has the prefix `Async`.
+Whenever you see a function return a `Task` and mostly these functions has the postfix `Async`.
 Use the keyword `await` before calling.
 Example using the fluent API below:

 ```c#
 private async Task MyAsyncFunctionDoingStuff()